micolous/footswitch/client/README.md

 You can stop the client by pressing <kbd>Control</kbd> + <kbd>C</kbd>.

-By default, this will automatically mute your default (communications) microphone device, and only unmute it when the button is not pressed.

 The client takes the following command-line flags (which also can be seen by running `cargo run -- --help`):

 * `--keyboard`: Enables keyboard input emulation.
-Only needed if you're running [serial.ino](../serial/serial.ino).
+This is only needed if you're running [serial.ino](../serial/serial.ino).
 * `--no_mute`: Disables automatic microphone mute control.
-* `--mic_device <NAME>`: Control a microphone other than the default.
+* `--mic_device <NAME>`: Select which microphone device to control.
+If not specified, the default communications device is used.
+* `--list_mic_devices`: Show a list of available microphone devices, then exit.
 * `--debounce <MSEC>`: Number of milliseconds to wait after the footswitch is released before releasing the PTT key and muting the microphone again.

 You can also run the client without any command-line arguments to get a list of serial ports on your system: